tuffing/adventofcode2018/README.md

 Had to read up on the Manhattan distance, also known as Taxicab geometry.
 It's calculated via the equation abs(x1 - x2) + abs(y1 - y2)

+Investigate solving this with https://en.wikipedia.org/wiki/K-d_tree or using voronoi as an approach https://stackoverflow.com/questions/973094/easiest-algorithm-of-voronoi-diagram-to-implement